 A. This is how my brain understands bias, prejudice, and discrimination.

-I think of bias as an innate preference.
-My understanding of the brain is that has an innate preference toward what is known and familiar.
+Think of bias as an innate preference.
+It appears that the human brain has an innate safety bias toward what is known and familiar.
 In fact, the fastest determination the brain ever makes when confronted with something new is whether or not it is familiar.
-When I meet a creature for the first time my brain has already whizzed through a sequence of determinations such as:
+When I meet a creature for the first time, my brain has already whizzed through a sequence of determinations such as:

 - Human or not human?

 - My race or not?

 - My culture and language or not?

 - Safe or dangerous?

 You get the idea.
 Suppose you see a fork on the floor.
 Your brain will immediately try to identify the object and search for a label.
 “Ah, a fork.”
 (Not every brain on this planet has seen a fork so for those who have not, the object will not be known and familiar.)
 After that, what your brain has learned about the rules for forks will likely kick in (e.g., forks should not be on the floor; it needs to be picked up so it doesn’t cause injury; it must be washed before it can be used in preparing or eating food).
 All things being equal, the brain feels more comfortable with the familiar.
 Therefore, it makes sense that you may be biased in favor of your own culture and language because it is known and familiar.

 I think of prejudice as a learned, preconceived opinion about someone or something.
 It can be positive or negative.
 For example, I am prejudiced against wandering around alone at midnight in the heart of strange city or eating food prepared and offered by road-side vendors in almost any country.
 I am prejudiced toward certain types of favorite foods, music, books, travel, people who have a good sense of humor, and so on.
 Prejudices can have positive or negative implications, too.
 Prejudices are often not only pervasive but also powerfully negative in race, culture, politics, religion, education, gender, and sexual orientation—to name just a few.